GolbergLab/golberglab.github.io/index.md

 ### Mass spectrometry

-<b>Michael Grösssl Ph.D</b>.
+<b>Michael Grössl Ph.D</b>.
 Dr. Grössl received his Ph.D. in Chemistry from the University of Vienna where he was also a scientist and lecturer.
 He was the former head of the Steroid Laboaratory at the University of Bern and currently serves as the CTO of Tofwerk Corporation in Berne, Switzerland.
 Michael is enthusiastic about all areas of analytical chemistry, especially with applications in translational medicine.
 His expertise also lies in Mass Spectrometry, Separation Techniques, Translational Research, -Omics technologies, and Application Development.

 ### Vacancies
 We have several internship positions available.